martin-kufner/quote-sql/README.md

   `QuoteSql.new("select %abc").quote(abc: 1).dsql`

 # Test
-Minimal tests you can run by
-`QuoteSql.test.all`
+Currently there are just minimal tests run `QuoteSql.test`
 You can find them in /lib/quote_sql/test.rb

 ## Installing